Published: May 18, 2020

 Eligible UT students will receive varying amounts, with the majority of funds being granted to students who displayed exceptional financial need, and are Pell Grant-eligible.
 Checks are expected to be distributed by the UT Bursar’s office over the next few weeks.

 Under the guidelines from the federal government, and to determine eligibility, UT considered only students who filed the Free Application for Federal Student Aid (FAFSA).
 Students who did not file the FAFSA in 2019-2020 were not considered.
-More than 6,000 students – almost two-thirds of UT’s student population (including graduate, undergraduate, full-time and part-time students) – will receive grants.
+Six-thousand one-hundred and ninety-nine students – almost two-thirds of UT’s student population (including graduate, undergraduate, full-time and part-time students) – will receive grants, which totaled more than $3.6 million.
 Other eligibility requirements to receive funding included a number of items, such as U.S. citizenship, a valid social security number, selective service registration for male students, not having a federal or state conviction for drug possession or sale, and a high school diploma, or proof of completion.

 The federal government requires that UT award the full amount of the grant directly to students.
 As such, students will receive a check even if they have a balance due to UT.